gbdev/pandocs/content/SGB_Functions.md

 ### Avoiding Screen Garbage

-The display will contain 'garbage' during the transfer, this dirt-effect can be avoided by freezing the screen (in the state which has been displayed before the transfer) by using the MASK_EN command.
+The display will contain "garbage" during the transfer, this dirt-effect can be avoided by freezing the screen (in the state which has been displayed before the transfer) by using the MASK_EN command.
 Of course, this works only when actually executing the game on a SGB